 In order to prepare for your time abroad, you are required by the University of Iowa to complete two orientations.
 These may be in addition to orientations provided by your on-site provider.
 See below for more information.

-This orientation will be facilitated by your study abroad advisor and will cover content specific this program and host countries.
+This orientation will be facilitated by a study abroad advisor and will cover content specific to the University of Iowa including but not limited to, billing, insurance, the Credit Approval Form (CAF), and transcripts.
 It could be conducted in a group setting or one-on-one depending on your type of planned activity abroad.
 Your study abroad advisor will send you more information about this mandatory in-person session.